Eyas/Resume/resume/cv.md

 August 2013 – January 2014
 * One of 5 graduate teaching assistants for a class of 125 students, where students learn web development, with a focus on JavaScript and Rails.
 * Lead planning and logistics, which involved managing scheduling, locations, office hours, and recitations.
-* Taught recitation sections, tutored students in lab hours, and mentored student teams in final project consultations.
+* Taught recitation sections, tutored students in lab hours, and mentored student teams of 3-4 students in final project consultations.

-## Microsoft Corporation
-Redmond, WA

-### Software Engineering Intern
-June 2013 – August 2013
-* Assisted in adding support for real-time collaborative editing scenarios in Word Online by developing inter-paragraph text merge strategies.

-### Software Engineering Intern
-June 2012 – August 2012
-* Extended OneNote Online to support editing, viewing, and collaborating across securely encrypted, password-protected sections.

-## Google, Inc
-New York, NY

-### Software Engineering Intern
-June 2011 – August 2011
-* Built tools to facilitate event-driven programming for internal software; built load-testing framework for internal message bus; ran performance trials.

-## The Number Six Club
+## 6.570 MIT Mobile Apps Competition
 Cambridge, MA

-### Webmaster
-February 2010 – December 2013
-* Rewrote the website for an MIT student group of 50 Active Members to adapt to the modern web.
-* Created Member Directory database and interface, which now powers site contact page, alumni information, mass event invitations for alumni, and automates officer tasks.

-## GAMBIT: MIT-Singapore Game Development Lab
-Cambridge, MA

-### Developer
+### Co-Organizer, Co-Founder
-September 2009 – December 2009
-* Built online database and applicant management interface to handle Summer Applicants for GAMBIT, transitioning from manual data management to web-based database.
+January 2012
+* Organized MIT's inaugural Mobile Apps Competition during MIT's IAP period in January.
+* Forty-two students competed in 16 teams to create Android Mobile Applications, and competed for awards judged by professionals from 14 industry sponsors.

+## MIT Arab Student Organization: College Admissions Arab Mentorship Program
+Amman, Jordan

+### Regional Mentor & Speaker
+January 2010
+* Organized workshops and presentations at 10 schools in Amman, Jordan on applying for universities in the United States, with special emphasis on MIT, targeted at Arab students.

 Volunteer
 ---------